electrode-io/electrode-native/docs/cli/create-miniapp.md

 - This option is rarely used.
 - **Default** Will use the currently activated platform version.

+`--skipInstall`

+- Skip the installation of dependencies after project creation.
+- **Default** The value defaults to false.

 `--skipNpmCheck`

 - Skip the check ensuring package does not already exists in npm registry.